Deep Attention-guided Graph Clustering with Dual Self-supervision: Abstract

 \section{Abstract}

-Existing deep embedding clustering works only consider the deepest layer to learn a feature embedding and thus fail to well utilize the available discriminative information from cluster assignments, resulting performance limitation.
+Existing deep embedding clustering methods fail to sufficiently utilize the available off-the-shelf information from feature embeddings and cluster assignments, limiting their performance.
 To this end, we propose a novel method, namely deep attention-guided graph clustering with dual self-supervision (DAGC).
-Specifically, DAGC first utilizes a heterogeneity-wise fusion module to adaptively integrate the features of an auto-encoder and a graph convolutional network in each layer and then uses a scale-wise fusion module to dynamically concatenate the multi-scale features in different layers.
-Such modules are capable of learning a discriminative feature embedding via an attention-based mechanism.
+Specifically, DAGC first utilizes a heterogeneity-wise fusion module to adaptively integrate the features of the auto-encoder and the graph convolutional network in each layer and then uses a scale-wise fusion module to dynamically concatenate the multi-scale features in different layers.
+Such modules are capable of learning an informative feature embedding via an attention-based mechanism.
 In addition, we design a distribution-wise fusion module that leverages cluster assignments to acquire clustering results directly.
-To better explore the discriminative information from the cluster assignments, we develop a dual self-supervision solution consisting of a soft self-supervision strategy with a triplet Kullback-Leibler divergence loss and a hard self-supervision strategy with a pseudo supervision loss.
-Extensive experiments validate that our method consistently outperforms state-of-the-art methods on six benchmark datasets.
-Especially, our method improves the ARI by more than 18.14\% over the best baseline.
+To better explore the off-the-shelf information from the cluster assignments, we develop a dual self-supervision solution consisting of a soft self-supervision strategy with a Kullback-Leibler divergence loss and a hard self-supervision strategy with a pseudo supervision loss.
+Extensive experiments on nine benchmark datasets validate that our method consistently outperforms state-of-the-art methods.
+Especially, our method improves the ARI by more than 10.29\% over the best baseline.
+The code will be publicly available at \url{https://github.com/ZhihaoPENG-CityU/DAGC}.